riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_pose** (riegl_vz_interfaces/SetPose) :

-Set position of the scanner origin in a referenced coordinate system.
+Set position of the scanner origin in a referenced coordinate system (VOCS or PRCS).
 This is used for scan registration.

 **stop** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :